vagge86/Premier-League-2017-22/README.md

 [1.
 Merge all the datasets from the last five seasons to one (consisting of 1900 matches) and adding new columns necessary for future analysis.](https://github.com/vasilisangelidis/Premier-League-2017-22-in-progress-/tree/main/1.Data%20Manipulation/1.1%20Combined%20Table%20Creation)

 [2.
 Create a summary table aggregating all the stats from all seasons.](https://github.com/vasilisangelidis/Premier-League-2017-22-in-progress-/tree/main/1.Data%20Manipulation/1.2%20Cumulative%20Table%20Creation)

+:dart: 2nd Analysis Goal: Measure the accuracy of bookmaker odds